alban-read/forth/README.md

 To make any changes to the FORTH you just edit the FKERNEL and other files, especially WINDOWS

-This app has made its way from the Archimedes to RISC PC IYONIX and finally the PI400 by repeatedly doing the above, making very small changes along the way.
+This app has made its way from the Archimedes to RISC PC then via IYONIX to the TI and PI400 by repeatedly doing the above, making ever so small changes along the way.

 ## Fun things